 This prerequisite course will review analytical and quantitative skills, financial modeling, accounting statements, economic models, and marketing strategy.
-The course objectives include 1) Review of skills and content necessary for further graduate study; 2) To help students identify deficiencies prior to pursuing further graduate study; and 3) To serve as an orientation for students prior to beginning the MBA program.
-AS an optional prerequisite, this course may not be used as an elective credit in the MBA program.
+The objectives include 1) review of skills and content necessary for further graduate study; 2) identification of student deficiencies prior to pursuing further graduate study; and to serve as an orientation for students prior to beginning the Asian MBA program.
+This course may not be used as an elective credit in the MBA program.
+(Offered on sufficient demand).

 MG 585.
 Project Management.
 (3 Credits)

 This course is an in-depth study of initiating, planning, executing, monitoring and controlling, and closing of projects.
 Students will learn how to manage both small and large projects using project management techniques.
 This course will also include instructions in the use of Microsoft Project.
 Recommended: Microsoft Office Project Basics course offered by UNA's Division of Professional, Interdisciplinary and Continuing Education.

 MG 601.
 MBA Skills and Outcomes.
 (1 Credit)